Skip to main content

 Hollytrees Museum

-An area of outstanding natural beauty north of Colchester, discover the landscape which inspired artist John Constable.
+An National Landscape (previously known as area of outstanding natural beauty) north of Colchester, discover the landscape that inspired artist John Constable.

 Family in a rowing boat on the river at Dedham Vale